suniltota/TRIDent-CD/README.md

 # TRIDent-CD

-This project defines the code for generating the PDF for Loan Estimate
+This project defines the code for generating JSON response from MISMO XML and vice versa for Closing Disclosure

 This service runs on port :9014